rossoliny/bvo-another/readme.md

   Now Unryze also seem to lose interest to this map so I decided to continue.

 # Contribution
+Rossoliny's BvO is open source.
-BvO is now open source so you can freely download this repository and do anything you want with the map.
+The original BvO from Kurogane was protected in many ways so it is not possible for this map to be completely open souece.
+However I myself will not try to add any kind of protection to this map and all changes that *__I make__* will be open source.
+So, you can freely download this repository and change the map.

 Or you can contribute to this project to help me with development.

 # Bug Reports